twobeers75/TRANSECT/README.md

-NOTE: SCA requires many additional R packages however these are all installed on demand the first time (and only the first time) you run each one of the different SCA commands.
+NOTE: TRANSECT requires many additional R packages however these are all installed on demand the first time (and only the first time) you run each one of the different TRANSECT commands.
 Please keep this in mind on your first run as it will take substantially longer compared to all subsequent runs.

 ## Usage

 <span id="#usage"></span>

-SCA has two main operations; **Prepare** and **Analyse**.
+TRANSECT has two main operations; **Prepare** and **Analyse**.

 **Prepare** is a process that retrieves the raw data from online repositories and prepares it (if required) for analysis.
-SCA comes bundled with three different prepare scripts, one each for RECOUNT3, GDC-TCGA and GTEx data.
+TRANSECT comes bundled with three different prepare scripts, one each for RECOUNT3, GDC-TCGA and GTEx data.

 Example prepare commands;